aryan-chugh/c-shell/README.md

     - Now, if the time interval is relatively short then, there may arise some file opening problem for the newest created file, it happens for 1-2 attempts but may vary depending on how short the time interval is.
 Then it correctly reads and outputs.

     Update :
     - Used this in my logic, if there is a file created and it cannot be read then it has to be corresponding to the most recently created process...
+14. `activities` will give all states as Running except T which will be reported as Stopped.

 ------------------
 updates :